mdiez/mdiez.github.io/_posts/2024-02-03-Downgrade-Lenovo-BIOS-fix-sleep-problems.markdown

 ---
 layout: post
-title:  "How to downgrade a BIOS on Lenovo laptops and fix sleep problems"
+title:  "How to downgrade the BIOS on Lenovo laptops and fix sleep problems"
 date:   2024-02-03 19:28:21 +0200
 categories: it
 ---